clairetn/katacoda-scenarios/ifb-unix/session01/step-Getting_help.md

 ### The man command
 The `man` command can be used to get the manual for the commands installed by default on the computer.

-It takes a command as a parameter and opens the manual on the terminal in which you can browse: use the <kdb>up</kdb> and <kdb>down</kdb> keys to move up and down and the <kdb>q</kdb> key to exit the manual.
+It takes a command as a parameter and opens the manual on the terminal in which you can browse: use the <kbd>up</kbd> and <kbd>down</kbd> keys to move up and down and the <kbd>q</kbd> key to exit the manual.

-Lets try:
+Lets try and type:

 `man ls`